-The table below defines five levels of research productivity for tenured and tenure-track faculty in the department based on the number of graduate students supervised and publication of peer-reviewed journal papers.
+The table below defines five levels of research productivity for tenured and tenure-track faculty in the department based on the number of graduate students supervised and publication of peerreviewed journal papers.
 These metrics were chosen as indicators of research productivity because graduate student supervision and publishing are expected from all tenured and tenure track faculty, are relatively simple metrics to track, and broadly measure effort and performance.
 Other indicators are important for gaining a full understanding of a faculty member's research effort and productivity.
 Any additional indicators and supporting information should be documented during the annual review process and will be considered by the chair in determining the final research productivity level used for assigning the annual teaching workload.

-Tenure Track Teaching Workload Research Productivity Level General Research Productivity Level Indicators ^a (averaged over past 3 years) 1+1 ≥ 1 required course Very High 6 or more: full-time graduate students ^b and peer-reviewed journal publications ^{c,d} 4 or more: full-time graduate students ^b and 3 or more: peer-reviewed journal publications ^{c,d} 2+1 ≥ 1 required course High 2+2 ≥ 2 required courses Moderate 2 or more: full-time graduate students ^b and peer-reviewed journal publications ^{c,d} 3+2 ≥ 3 required courses Low 1 or more: full-time graduate students ^b and peer-reviewed journal publications ^{c,d} 3+3 ≥ 4 required courses Very Low Less than 1: • full-time graduate students ^b and • peer-reviewed journal publications ^{c,d} b Number of research-engaged, externally supported (including self-paying), graduate students (project or thesis-based MS or PhD students) supervised by a faculty member.
-The department recognizes that research-engaged graduate students may also be supported occasionally as graduate teaching assistants to provide teaching opportunities for PhD students, assist in carrying out the department's teaching mission, to provide temporary support when external funding is unavailable, and through internal awards.
-Research-engaged graduate teaching assistants, internally funded graduate research assistants, and self-funded graduate students will count towards the number of graduate students in this table provided that a subset of the graduate students are supported through external awards.
-Co-advised graduate students will generally be counted at a rate of one half; however, the department recognizes that co-advising arrangements take many forms.
-Faculty members should document their specific role in co-advising graduate students during the annual review process so that an appropriate level of graduate student supervision can be determined.
+Tenure Track Research General Research Productivity Level Teaching Workload Productivity Level Indicators ^{a} (averaged over past 3 years) $1+1 \ge 1$ required course Very High 6 or more: full-time graduate students ^b and peer-reviewed journal publications ^{c,d} $2+1 \ge 1$ required course High 4 or more: full-time graduate students ^b and 3 or more: peer-reviewed journal publications ^{c,d} $2+2 \ge 2$ required courses Moderate 2 or more: full-time graduate students ^b and peer-reviewed journal publications ^{c,d} $3+2 \ge 3$ required courses Low 1 or more: full-time graduate students ^b and peer-reviewed journal publications ^{c,d} $3+3 \ge 4$ required courses Very Low Less than 1: • full-time graduate students ^b and • peer-reviewed journal publications ^{c,d}

-^a These indicators are provided as a general reference point for faculty to understand differences in research activity level using two common and relatively easy to track metrics.
+^{a} These indicators are provided as a general reference point for faculty to understand differences in research activity level using two common and relatively easy to track metrics.
 Many other indicators of research productivity and effort are possible and should be considered by the faculty and department Chair in determining research activity levels.